-802.15.4, 5.7.1.3: Slotframes …change text in this section to make sure the slotframes concept can be used also in RSS but not necessarily with channel hopping
+802.15.4, 802.15.4meFD6: 5.7.1.3: Slotframes …change text in this section to make sure the slotframes concept can be used also in RSS but not necessarily with channel hopping

 In a TSCH PAN and in a RSS PAN, the concept of the superframe is replaced with a slotframe.
-The slotframe also contains defined periods of communications between peers that are either CSMA-CA or guaranteed, but the slotframe automatically repeats based on the participating devices’ shared notion of time.
+The slotframe also contains defined periods of communications between devices that are either CSMA-CA or guaranteed, but the slotframe automatically repeats based on the participating devices’ shared notion of time.
 Unlike the superframe, slotframes and a device’s assigned timeslot(s) within the slotframe can be initially communicated by beacon, but are typically configured by a higher layer as the device joins the network.
 Because all devices share common time and channel information, devices may hop over the entire channel space to minimize the negative effects of multipath fading and interference and do so in a slotted way to avoid collisions, minimizing the need for retransmissions.
 Both of these features are desirable for operation in a harsh industrial environment.